PagerTree/pt4-docusaurus/blog/top-5-best-pagerduty-alternatives-in-2024.md

 ### Incident Management & Analysis

 Incident Management and Analysis tools will generally be integrated into on-call alert and notification tools.
-They will also provide tools for retrospectives and postmortem analysis.&#x20;
+They will also provide tools for retrospectives and postmortem analysis.

 * [Incident.io](https://incident.io/)
 * [Jeli (acquired by PagerDuty)](https://www.jeli.io/)